mtumilowicz/java11-collections-sortedset-subset-methods/README.md

 * the implementation class for `SortedSet` should have a constructor accepting `Comparator`
 * if no comparator is specified it should use natural ordering (`compareTo()` method of elements to sort them)
-* if a class does not implements `Comparable` and we will not specify `Comparator` then `ClassCastException` while attempting to add element
+* if a class does not implements `Comparable` and we will not specify `Comparator` then `ClassCastException` is thrown while attempting to add element
 * handling null:
     * `NullPointerException` in case of natural order
     * depends on `Comparator`